 There’s no single correct answer about what option is right for you.
 Your best bet is to get a complete understanding of what your different finance options are so you can make a fully informed decision.

-Here, we take a quick look at what your options are, and the sort of financial information you’ll be asked to provide as part of your application.
+In this blog, we'll take a look at what your options are, the sort of financial information you'll be asked to provide, and other common questions.

 Vehicle leasing is basically a long-term rental agreement: you make an initial payment on the car or van, and then make a series of fixed monthly payments for the duration of that contract.
 It’s another way to fund having a new car, without needing a bank loan, for example.